Please note that this page is currently under construction and is subject to amendments and additions. The speakers are shown in alphabetical order.

 A graduate PE specialist, Graham taught for 9 years in Norwich before moving to Bradford to become the UK’s first ever Football Development Officer.
 He was already working for the FA when appointed as Coach to the England Schoolboys U18 team and later awarded the status of FA Staff Coach.

 In 1989 Graham moved to adidas and progressed to Head of Global Grassroots Football and later Head of UK Sport.
 During this time, he scouted and then recruited a relatively unknown teenager, David Beckham, to join the adidas brand.
 He also initiated the formation of the Association of Football Coaches and Teachers(AFCAT) that gave English Football its first national football coaches association and devised the first ever adidas FIFA Grassroots Football Parc in Paris for World Cup 1998.

 Professor Agnes Nairn

-Professor Agnes Nairn is a Dean of the London Post Graduate Campus of Hult International Business School - a leader in global business education.
-Prior to taking up this post she was a researcher, writer, consultant and speaker on issues related to marketing, ethics and the wellbeing of children and young people – issues about which she is passionate.
+Professor Agnes Nairn has recently taken up the post of Chair in Marketing at the University of Bristol, leaving behind her position as Dean of the London Post Graduate Campus of Hult International Business School, a leader in global business education.
+Prior to that, Agnes was a researcher, writer, consultant and speaker on issues related to marketing, ethics and the wellbeing of children and young people – issues about which she is passionate.
 She is particularly keen that the latest research is used to inform policy decisions.